Three Chances to go to the SHOW this fall!

 Read the full and very detailed case study by clicking here (PDF).

-To donate, click on the button and you will be directed to the donation page at PayPal
+To donate, click on the donate button above and you will be directed to the donation page at PayPal

 Click here to learn how your congregation can join almost 200 other Massachusetts faith communities in pledging to protect creation